LocationLilly Hall 244

 Dr. John Perkins owes his professional career to his loving partner, Emily, and children, Lili, Noah and Jacob.
 He is the Associate Director of Choral Activities and an Associate Professor of Music at Butler University.
-Instruction at Butler includes the Butler University Choir (SATB ensemble), Perkins teaches in the First Year Seminar core curriculum ("Why Music?"), instructs Aural Skills, Conducting (undergraduate), and Graduate Choral Conducting Seminar.
+In addition to directing the Butler University Choir (SATB ensemble), Perkins teaches in the First Year Seminar core curriculum ("Why Music?"), instructs Aural Skills, Conducting (undergraduate), and Graduate Choral Conducting Seminar.
 Combining with Nassim Al Saba Choir (United Arab Emirates), Sao Vicente Acapella (Brazil), and five local high school choirs, Dr. Perkins created a transnational course in Spring 2016, entitled "Peacebuilding through Choral Singing."
 The course focused on social justice dialogue, relationship-building, and community leadership through choral singing.
 In the summer of 2019, Dr. Perkins led a cross-cultural course with Malaysian and North American students in Malaysia, entitled "Musicking Futures."
 Recently, the Butler University Choir has partnered with Eastern Star Church, Fishers campus, to encourage dialogue between predominantly Black and White communities.
 He practices choral-dialoguing with his ensembles and in the community as a way to more deeply engage in critical justice learning.
 As the Jordan College of the Arts (JCA) begins to thread social justice throughout its curricula, Perkins chairs JCA's Social Justice and Diversity Curriculum Committee Taskforce.

 Outside of Butler's campus, Dr. Perkins is the Director of Music at Castleton United Methodist Church, a founding board member of Voicing Futures (https://www.voicingfutures.com/), a board member of Matthew's Voices Choir (https://www.matthewsvoices.org/), a founding member the Alliance for the Transformation of Musical Academe (https://atma.jazzcosmos.com/), a Fellow at the Desmond Tutu Center for Peace, Justice, and Global Reconciliation, an Advisory Board Member for Euro Mediterranean Music Academy (EMMA) for Peace, and a member of the American Choral Directors Association Diversity Initiatives sub-committee.